pHapCompass: Probabilistic Assembly and Uncertainty Quantification of Polyploid Haplotype Phase: Methods

-\paragraph{\textbf{Gibbs sampling algorithm. }} To train the model, we develop an iterative algorithm inspired by the Levy~\textit{et al.} and Gibbs sampling algorithms~\cite{levy2007}.
+\paragraph{Gibbs Sampling Algorithm.} To train \phc{}-long, we develop an iterative algorithm inspired by the Levy~\textit{et al.} algorithm and Gibbs sampling~\cite{levy2007}.
 We draw each $P(z_j = k | \cdot) \propto \frac{1}{K}\cdot P(r_j | h^*_k)$ and then update potentials for the two affected haplotype CRFs if the read assignment $z_j$ has changed.
-To extract a complete haplotype assembly, we take a Viterbi path through $H^*$, concatenating the phasings per SNP as determined by the states for each $W_\ell$ along the path.
-Uncertainty quantification of the model is achieved by sampling multiple paths, such as using FFBS, through the CRF.
-During model training, we share information between separate $h^*_k$ by augmenting the first 20 iterations of the Gibbs sampler with a gradient descent update on the potentials; that is, we sample a single path using FFBS through the full CRF and take a linear combination of the existing potential distributions with the Dirac distribution of marginals and transitions defined by the single FFBS sample.
+To extract a complete haplotype assembly, we take a Viterbi path through $H^*$ starting at the first SNP implicitly directing edges to the last SNP and concatenating the phasings per SNP as determined by the states for each $W_\ell$ along the path.
+During model training, we share information between separate $h^*_k$ by augmenting the first 20 iterations of the Gibbs sampler with a gradient descent update on the potentials; that is, we sample a single path using FFBS through the $H^*$ and take a linear combination of the existing potential distributions of $h^*_k$ with the Dirac distribution of marginals and transitions defined by the single FFBS sample.
 We initialize each $z_j$ randomly, and run the iterative algorithm until the log likelihood of the model, defined as $\log \left( \prod_{r_j \in \mathcal{R}} P(r_j | h^*_{z_j}) \right)$, converges.
 We remark that in \phc{}-long, the likelihood of the genotype is omitted from the model likelihood because we strictly enforce its discrete consistency by nullifying atoms in $W_\ell$ inconsistent with $g_\ell$.
+Uncertainty quantification is achieved by sampling multiple paths through the CRF $H^*$ using FFBS.